By Charles Mkoka, Nairobi, Kenya

 AfCFTA is a free trade area, outlined in an agreement among 52 of the 55 countries African Union countries.
 This is the largest agreement globally, since the formation of the World Trade Organization.

-According to CABI Global Director of Trade and Commodities, George Odour time for more efficient, more profitable agricultural trade for developing countries in now.
+According to CABI Global Director of Value Chains and Trade, George Odour, the time for more efficient, more profitable agricultural trade for developing countries in now.
 However, he urged for scaled up partnership and information sharing as prerequisites for better trade and market access.
 He added that CABI is building expertise and capacity along supply chains to increase food security and food safety, and improve prosperity for all.

 According to Odour, CABI is fostering the issue of partnership as stipulated in the Sustainable Development Goal number 17.
 This goal calls for complemented multi stakeholders’ partnerships that mobilize and share knowledge, expertise, technology and financial resources in developing countries.